MilkMidav/Bilgi-Teknolojilerinde/README.md

 ## About The Project

-News page written with the help of sass and using the BEM methodology.
+News page written with the help of tailwind library.

 ### Built With